Good Day Clients & Partners,

 SHEKOU / SHENZHEN

-- Berthing delays of 1 day experienced at Shekou and 1 day at Yantian ports.
+- Berthing delays of 0 days experienced at Shekou and 1 day at Yantian ports.

 - Due to tightening Customs controls in Shenzhen; containers are being detained by Chinese Customs for inspections.
 Containers are moved to General Administration Custom for inspection, and this may take 1 to 2 weeks for the inspection and release of the container.
-Every effort is made to ensure full Customs compliance and to have containers released as soon as possible.

 XIAMEN

-- Berthing delays of 0 days experienced at this port.
+- Berthing delays of 1 day experienced at this port.

 XINGANG / TIANJIN